Natural operations in Intersection Cohomology: Introduction

 \begin{perspective} From our simplicial constructions, we can introduce generalized intersection cohomology theories.
 Taking an infinite loop space, $(S(n))_{n}$ in $\ssetp$, we can define, for any stratified topological space $X\to\ttP$, an abelian group by

 Given a perversity $\ov{p}\colon \ttP\to \ov{\Z}$ and an infinite loop space $(L(n))_{n}$ in $\sset$, can we find an infinite loop space $(L(n,\ov{p}))_{n}$ in $\ssetp$ which brings a generalized intersection cohomology theory?
-For this last part, a good understanding of the situation developed in \secref{sec:operations} for $\ttP=[1]$ will be a first step. \end{perspective}
+For this last part, a good understanding of the situation developed in \secref{sec:operations} for $\ttP=[1]$ will be a first step.
+We also plan to treate the question of topological invariance of intersection cohomology within the framework developed here in future work. \end{perspective}